Post-GCSE dropout fears despite predictions of success

 Instead that duty will pass to schools, who are being given no extra money to provide them.
 On a national level, pupils will only being offered careers advice online and over the telephone.

-Mr Chubb said young people needed a "helping hand" from careers advisers with extensive local knowledge to book job interviews and appointments for them, adding that cutting this would be "heartless".'At risk'
+Mr Chubb said young people needed a "helping hand" from careers advisers with extensive local knowledge to book job interviews and appointments for them, adding that cutting this would be "heartless".